ARTHRITIS, OSTEOARTHRITIS, RHEUMATOID ARTHRITIS, GOUT, LUPUS

 The treatment with regards to all types of arthritis is the same as it involves similar lifestyle improvements, regeneration of damaged tissue and anti-inflammatory agents.
 The more of the following remedies, supplements and principles you manage to implement at the same time the better will be the results:

-– Serrapeptase: Start from 60.000 IU – 2 times a day 1 caps a day on an empty stomach.
-In case of sever pain you can increase to 3 times 1 caps (60’000) a day.
+– Serrapeptase: Start from 30-60.000 IU – 2 times a day 1 caps a day on an empty stomach.
+In case of sever pain you can increase to 3 times 1 caps (60’000) a day (up to total of 250-500,000 IU per day).
 The Miracle Enzyme – regarded as the most effective natural pain-killer (without side effects), also removes dead tissue and inflammation (inflammation is a major player in many chronic pain conditions).
 READ MORE > Serrapeptase is one of the best and most effective natural remedies to treat all types of arthritis (including pain and inflammation).

 The following testimonial was written by Dr Anthony Edwards, and it is an excellent example of the effectiveness of Serrapeptase: “I have been getting good overall results with Serrapeptase on my patients and even myself, but one patient has exceeded expectations.
 He had suffered severe agonizing gout for the past 9 years and just about tried everything.
 Within 3 weeks of taking Serrapeptase it has completely gone and created a very happy patient.” (source >)